slongfield/pyfmt/README.md

 ## Simple field names:

 The simplest look up treats the argument list as just a list.
 There are two possible ways to look up elements from this list.
-First, by {}, which gets the 'next' item, and second, by {n}, which gets the nth item.
-Accessing these two ways is independent, so while
+First, by {}, which gets the 'next' item and by {n}, which gets the nth item.
+Accessing these two ways is independent, and

 ```
   pyfmt.Must("{} {} {}", ...)
 ```

-Is equivalent to
+is equivalent to

 ```
   pyfmt.Must("{0} {1} {2}", ...)